 - Your Mom: "Ah-go kees an hoctopus.
 Oh vait, hyu mama already deed!"

-- Young Love Versus Old Hate: Our heros are trying to break the cycle of destruction.
+- Young Love Versus Old Hate: Our heroes are trying to break the cycle of destruction.

 - You Shall Not Pass!: Zulenna against Von Pinn.
 She actually succeeds until DuPree arrives.